Taxonomy-Conditioned Hierarchical Bayesian TSB Models for Heterogeneous Intermittent Demand Forecasting: Methodology

 \subsection{Computation and Complexity}

-One pass over the initialization window computes sufficient statistics in $O(M)$ time, $M=\sum_i n_i$, and $O(N)$ memory.
-Beta--Binomial hyper-parameters are obtained by maximizing a two-parameter marginal likelihood with per-iteration $O(N)$ cost (typical L-BFGS-B iterations $I\ll 100$).
-The LMM block uses standard REML solvers on aggregated per-item moments.
-Posterior means $(\widehat\pi_i,\widehat S_i)$ and forecasts \eqref{eq:mul} are $O(1)$ per item.
-Overall, training is $O(M+IN)$ and prediction is $O(N)$ per epoch.
+One pass over the initialization window computes sufficient statistics in $O(M)$ time ($M=\sum_i n_i$) and $O(N)$ memory.
+Group-wise Beta--Binomial fitting is a two-parameter optimization with per-iteration linear cost in the number of items per group.
+The size block estimates group random-effects hyperparameters and then applies item-wise conjugate variance updates in $O(N)$.
+Point prediction is $O(N)$ per epoch; probabilistic prediction is $O(NQ)$ for $Q$ quantiles.
+Optional bootstrap uncertainty with $B$ draws adds an $O(BN)$ term in probabilistic mode.

 \paragraph{Variant (for ablation).} A Gamma alternative for sizes (TSB-HB-Gamma) replaces the log-normal block by a conjugate Gamma--Gamma model: conditional on an item-specific rate $\beta_{s,i}$, positive sizes follow $S_{i,t}\mid \beta_{s,i} \sim \mathrm{Gamma}(\alpha_s,\beta_{s,i})$, and the rates have a Gamma prior $\beta_{s,i} \sim \mathrm{Gamma}(a,b)$.
-Empirical-Bayes estimates of $(\alpha_s,a,b)$ yield closed-form posterior means for the item-level size, which again act as shrinkage estimators between the item sample mean and a panel-level prior mean.
-We use this variant only in the ablation study (Section~\ref{sec:ablation}) to probe sensitivity to the choice of size law.
+Empirical-Bayes estimates of $(\alpha_s,a,b)$ yield closed-form posterior means for item-level size, acting as shrinkage estimators between item means and panel priors.
+We report this sensitivity analysis in the supplement.